shages/mrfclip/README.md

 Clipping may result in multiple polygons, in which case a list of polygons is returned.
 For this reason, the return value of `mrfclip::clip` is always a list of list(s) regardless of the actual result.

+## Known Issues
+- Polygons with self-overlapping edges are not supported
+- While holes are supported as input and output, there is no special handling when returning holes.
+Holes and their enclosing polygons are not associated, and may be returned in any order.
+- The last part of the algorithm is currently implemented in O(n<sup>2</sup>) time in the worst case.
+The worst case occurs when the result is a single or few long chain(s).
+I plan to change the algorithm to work in O(_n_ log _n_) time or better in the near future.
+- XOR currently runs in longer time

 ## Tests
 ```sh